Home » Mains » Salads » Hearty and Simple Moroccan Chickpea Salad

 jar of spiced Moroccan salad dressing

 Gather your ingredients.
 Tip the chickpeas, couscous and carrots into a large bowl.
-Pour over roughly 2/3 of the dressing and then toss together to mix well.
+Pour over roughly two thirds of the dressing (no need to measure it) and toss together to mix well.
 Set aside for about 30 minutes.

 ingredients for Moroccan chickpea salad